A photograph of an unknown motorman of the Lewiston, Augusta &

 trolley parks he was associated with.
 PWM postcard

 Merrymeeting Park was located one and a half miles from Brunswick on a 147-acre tract along the Androscoggin River.
-On approach to the casino, the visitors passed through the zoological department in which were numerous houses, cages, and pens for the fine collection of animals that formed the principal attractions.
+On approach to the casino, the visitors passed through the zoological department where numerous houses, cages, and pens for the fine collection of animals that formed the principal attractions.
 The collection included a herd of buffaloes, bears, moose, elk, deer, and foxes.
 Vast lawns, ponds, and groves of trees made for a relaxing atmosphere.
 Frequently, the attendance in the early years at the park was from 2,000 to 4,000 people on a given day.
 The park's popularity did decline fairly quickly though and was closed after the 1906 season.

 PWM postcard